 I have been using SanDisk since my first camera which was back in 2009.
 They build quality memory cards.
 I recommend getting at least two, just in case something happens to one of them.

 Do you think it’s a hassle of plugging your camera into your computer?
 This memory card reader will fit cards of all sizes and make an easy transfer to your computer.
 The reader supports all popular SD memory card formats, including SD™/SDHC™/SDXC™ memory cards, UHS-I SDHC/SDXC memory cards, and microSDHC™/microSDXC™ memory cards.
 It is also compatible with the latest UDMA 7-enabled CompactFlash cards.

-- have any questions? or have you lived in Vientiane before?
-What was your experience?
+- have any questions about living in Laos? or have you lived in Vientiane before?